FromMun/netoxi/README.md

 NetOxi is using Netbox API and custom fields in order to retrieve information about nodes.

 Firstly, create custom tag for devices that you want to backup.
 NetOxi is searching devices with that tag to parse through.
-It can be anything, but by default it is ```oxidized-pool'''
+It can be anything, but by default it is ```oxidized-pool```

 After that, NetOxi needs few custom fields: [SSH_IP], [OS] and [AD_Authentication].
 Name of these tags is not customizable yet.